Divyateja04/CS-F214-Assignment-1/Task.md

     stack[++top] = i;
 }

-// Function to pop from the stack char stackPop()
+// Function to pop from the stack, Exception Case where we might have an empty stack char stackPop()
 {
-    // Exception Case where we might have an empty stack if (top == -1)
+    if (top == -1)
     {
         printf("Empty Stack");